bikalims/bika.lims/README.md

 Please see [Changing the admin password](https://www.bikalims.org/new-manual/some-technical-matters/changing-the-admin-password)

 ### Configuration
 Your new LIMS wil be functional but empty, ready for you to configure.
 See the [Configuration](https://www.bikalims.org/new-manual/configuration) chapter in the manual, specifically [Order of Configuration](https://www.bikalims.org/new-manual/configuration/order-of-configuration).
-The 4.2 upgrade include spreadsheets to upload a sandpit configuration.
+The 4.2 upgrade include spreadsheets to upload a sandpit configuration, see [Upload a test configuration](https://www.bikalims.org/new-manual/configuration/configure-bika-senaite-using-spreadsheet-imports/upload-a-test-configuration) in the manual

 ### Upgrading